FOOD DELIVERY & BIKE COURIERS: KNOW YOUR RIGHTS!

-I have to admit, most of my bike crash cases so far have involved bike commuters and pleasure riders.
+Most of my bike crash cases involve bike commuters and pleasure riders.
 However, that is not reflective of the cycling reality on our streets.
 When I commute to work I see dozens of working people riding their bikes, day and night, sun or rain.
 They ride not to commute, but to earn a wage.

 What happens to those working people when they are injured after being hit by a careless car driver, struck by a door, or run off the road?
 What recourse do they have?